JohnScarrow/cs-115/README.md

 bash
 python Slugger.py
 Usage
-Movement: Use your arrow keys to move the slug around the screen.

-Objective: Reach the top of the screen without colliding with any of the bouncing snail shells.
+Objective: Guide your slug from the bottom to the top of the screen while avoiding bouncing snail shells.

+Movement: Use the arrow keys to move in all directions.

-High Scores: Upon winning (or even losing), the high score list will display for 15 seconds.
-If your time qualifies as a high score, an in-game prompt will ask you for your name.
+High Scores: If you win and your time is one of the best, an in-game prompt will allow you to enter your name.
+The high score list will then be displayed for 15 seconds before the game exits.

 High Scores
-The game automatically maintains a high score list saved in a high_scores.json file.
-The project is preloaded with two high scores:
+The game maintains a list of the top 5 best times, stored in the file high_scores.json.
+Two initial scores are preloaded:

-Slugger with 30.0 seconds
+Slugger: 30.0 seconds

-Slugget with 40.0 seconds
+Slugget: 40.0 seconds

-Try to beat them!
+Try to beat them and see your name on the leaderboard!

 Contributing
 Contributions are welcome!
-If you have any ideas, improvements, or additional features, feel free to fork the repository and submit a pull request.
-Whether it's a bug fix or a fun new feature, I appreciate your input.
+Feel free to fork this repository, create new features, or fix bugs.
+Pull requests and suggestions are highly appreciated.

 License
-This project is open-source and available under the MIT License.
+This project is open source and available under the MIT License.

 Acknowledgements
-A big thanks to:

-My instructors and classmates for the support and inspiration.
+Thank you to my instructors and classmates for their support and inspiration in this project.

-The Pygame community for their awesome documentation and resources.
+Thanks to the Pygame community for their stellar resources.

-Everyone who believes that even a humble slug can be a hero!
+Special shout-out to everyone who believes even a slow slug can leave its mark!

-Happy Slugging! :snail: :sparkles:
+Happy Slugging and enjoy the game!